-Driving in a heavy downpour can be risky for drivers.
-But a new study shows how even light rain can increase the risk of car accidents for drivers.
-The results of the study, published online in the journal Bulletin of the American Meteorological Society, found that when it rains, the risk of a car accident increases by about 34 percent.
+Driving in a heavy downpour can be risky.
+However, a new study shows how even light rain can increase the risk of car accidents.
+The study’s results, published online in the journal Bulletin of the American Meteorological Society, found that the risk of a car accident increases by about 34 percent when it rains.
+The researchers also found that the risk is worse during the winter and the morning rush hour.

 Risk Level is Elevated